Top 10 Local Dishes and Can’t-Miss Food in Bologna, Italy

 Lasagna al ragù

 A typical Bolognese dish, lasagna al ragù is one of the hallmarks of Italian cuisine.
-This delicious dish, generally cooked on Sundays at home by all the Italian grandmothers, is composed of layers of fresh pasta, ragù sauce, béchamel sauce, and parmesan cheese.
+This delicious dish, generally cooked on Sundays at home by all the Italian grandmothers, is made of layers of fresh pasta, ragù sauce, béchamel sauce, and Parmesan cheese.

 Undoubtedly, when visiting Bologna you must compare if the taste is the same as as the one you have always tasted in your country, both at home and at your go-to Italian restaurant.